Nilanjan-Mandal/BigData/README.md

-# bigdatalearning
+# Let's Learn BigData

-Learning Big-data
-This Repo is only ment to be used by public to learn bigadata
+This Repo is only meant to be used by Public to learn BigaData.

-This is the second change i am doing now

-Th is third change form github UI.

-Hi, This is my second session!

-Enjoy the git learning`